foprel/snowflake-101-training/hands-on-lab-1/README.md

 # Hands-on lab 1

 ## Goal
-The goal of the first hands-on lab is to familiarize you with Snowflake's web interface and to explore some of its core features.
+The goal of the first hands-on lab is to familiarize yourself with Snowflake's web interface and to explore some of its core features.
 After this hands-on lab you should be able to name and locate Snowflake's core features.

 ## Excercises